CharacteristicMappingMethod/cmm-turbulence/README.md

 terminate called after throwing an instance of 'std::bad_alloc'
 ```

-This problem can be solved by rebuilding the whole code with 'make rebuild'.
+This problem can be solved by rebuilding the whole code with `make rebuild`.

 # Code structure